pivotal-cf/docs-mongodb/resources.html.md

 ---
-title: MongoDB for Pivotal Cloud Foundry
+title: MongoDB for Pivotal Cloud Foundry&reg;
 ---

 # Resource requirements for MongoDB for PCF